Parish Council 01344 874268

 • Responsible for community engagement with local organisation such as the schools

-• Councillors have a role in representing the views of the Council or the community such as at Rural Development Control Panel.
+• Councillors have a role in representing the views of the Council or the community.

 • To suggest new initiatives or developments of existing policies, such as taking forward projects that come forward through the Neighbourhood Plan, and using new development funds wisely in our locality.